Form vs. Flow: A B2B AI Study

 • Discover and Define: Reviewed literature across conversational AI design, chatbot usability measurement, and B2B digital lead generation.
 Benchmarked three leading conversational platforms and translated findings into six concrete design decisions for the prototype.

-• Develop and Deliver: Designed two instrumented prototypes for the same catering inquiry task: an AI chatbot (Alex) built in Voiceflow with Claude Sonnet, iterated from V1 to V10, and a static JotForm baseline.
+• Develop and Deliver: Designed two instrumented prototypes for the same catering inquiry task: an AI chatbot (Alex) built in Voiceflow with Claude Sonnet, iterated heavily to a stripped-down final version, and a static JotForm baseline.
 Ran a within-subjects mixed-methods study with 12 participants.
 Quantitative measures included qualified lead rate, a 7-dimensional order accuracy rubric, and the B2B-Bot Usability Scale-15.
 Qualitative measures included 3 open-ended questions per participant.

 Alex (AI Chatbot)